Choice Making Is At The Heart Of Creative Expression

 By Daniel Dercksen, writing coach and mentor

-What all these screenplays have in common is a great idea.
+What all winning screenplays have in common is a great idea.

 And what all winning ideas have in common are important elements that make them worthy of accolades and awards.